Esri/maps-app-android/docs/index.md

 ## Route

-Getting navigation directions in the maps-app is just as easy in the [Runtime SDK](https://developers.arcgis.com/features/directions/) as it is on [ArcGIS Online](http://doc.arcgis.com/en/arcgis-online/use-maps/get-directions.htm).
+Getting navigation directions in the Maps App is just as easy in the [Runtime SDK](https://developers.arcgis.com/features/directions/) as it is on [ArcGIS Online](http://doc.arcgis.com/en/arcgis-online/use-maps/get-directions.htm).
 You can [customize](http://doc.arcgis.com/en/arcgis-online/administer/configure-services.htm#ESRI_SECTION1_567C344D5DEE444988CA2FE5193F3CAD) your navigation services for your organization, add new travel modes that better reflect your organization’s workflows, or remove travel modes that are not suitable for your organization’s workflows.

 Navigating from point to point in the Map App is enabled in two ways.
 In either scenario, the origin and destination must be geocoded before routing can be attempted.
-In the maps-app, routing requires you to provide credentials to your Portal or ArcGIS Online organization.
+In the Maps App, routing requires you to provide credentials to your Portal or ArcGIS Online organization.
 As mentioned earlier in the Identity section above, we use the DefaultAuthenticationChallengeHandler to manage the authentication process.

 ```java
 // As soon as the route task is instantiated, an authentication challenge is issued.